-2.3 Site Work
+2.2 Site Work

+At the start of site work, soil samples must be collected and analyzed by a geotech firm.
 A very limited amount of excavation or fill will be permitted on any home site except where specifically allowed by the ARC due to terrain considerations.
 Every attempt should be made to minimize the use of engineered building pads.
 It is understood that some selective pruning or removal of trees and shrubs may be necessary for the development of a home site.
-Removal of vegetation, either inside or outside the Building Envelope, will be permitted on a limited basis upon the approval of the ARC.
+Removal of vegetation, either inside or outside the Building Envelope, will be permitted on a limited basis.
+This should be covered in the final project review before sign-off by the ARC.
 Owners are encouraged to transplant all significant vegetation to another location on their home site, when practical.
 Great care must be taken in designing the site improvements around the existing vegetation to ensure that root systems remain intact.
-No site work may begin until the owner receives written approval of the Final Design Submittal.
+No site work may begin until the owner receives written approval by the ARC following the Final Design Submittal.